sbeecher0575/gurzilliancalendar/files/StoryFile.md

     She stood and took a few steps.
 The little giant ignored her.
-Trading its ambivalence as a sign she was free to go, she hurried to the doorway and peeked around it.
+Trading its ambivalence as a sign she was free to go, she hurried to the doorway and peeked around it.\p
     A hallway.
 No giants, countless doorways.
 Jane ran, looking through each door,
 Lots of furniture.
 A few giants.
 No exits